Measure and Improve Robustness in NLP Models: A Survey: Identify Robustness Failures

 \subsection{Human Prior and Error Analyses Driven}

-An increasing body of work has been conducted on understanding and measuring robustness in NLP models \cite{tu20tacl,sagawa2020investigation,Geirhos_2020} across various NLP tasks, e.g., NLI \cite{mccoy-etal-2019-right}, Question-Answering \cite{jia2017adversarial}, and Neural Machine Translation \cite{niu-etal-2020-evaluating}, largely relying on human priors and error analyses.
+An increasing body of work has been conducted on understanding and measuring robustness in NLP models \cite{tu2020empirical,sagawa2020investigation,Geirhos_2020} across various NLP tasks, largely relying on human priors and error analyses.

 \paragraph{Natural Language Inference} \citet{naik2018stress} sampled misclassified examples and analyzed their potential sources of errors, which are then grouped into a typology of common reasons for error.
-Such error types then served as the bases to construct the \emph{stress test} set, to further evaluate whether NLI models have the ability to make real inferential decisions, or simply rely on sophisticated pattern matching. \citet{gururangan2018annotation} found that current NLI models are likely to identify the label by relying only on the hypothesis, and \citet{poliak2018hypothesis} provided similar augments that using a hypothesis-only model can outperform a set of strong baselines. \citet{kaushik2019learning} asked humans to generate counterfactual NLI examples, aiming to gain a better understanding of what make a difference with counterfactual data.
+Such error types then served as the bases to construct the \emph{stress test} set, to further evaluate whether NLI models have the ability to make real inferential decisions, or simply rely on sophisticated pattern matching. \citet{gururangan2018annotation} found that current NLI models are likely to identify the label by relying only on the hypothesis, and \citet{poliak2018hypothesis} provided similar augments that using a hypothesis-only model can outperform a set of strong baselines. \citet{kaushik2019learning} asked humans to generate counterfactual NLI examples, to better understand what features are causal and encourage models to learn those features.

-\paragraph{Question Answering} \citet{jia2017adversarial} proposed to generate adversarial QA examples by concatenating an adversarial distracting sentence at the end of a paragraph. \citet{miller2020effect} built four new test sets for the Stanford Question Answering Dataset (SQuAD) and found most question-answering systems fail to generalize to this new data, calling for new evaluation metrics towards natural distribution shifts.
+\paragraph{Question Answering} \citet{jia2017adversarial} proposed to generate adversarial QA examples by concatenating an adversarial distracting sentence at the end of a paragraph. \citet{pmlr-v119-miller20a} built four new test sets for the Stanford Question Answering Dataset (SQuAD) and found most question-answering systems fail to generalize to this new data, calling for new evaluation metrics towards natural distribution shifts.